 A conviction for committing a property crime in Pennsylvania can lead to serious repercussions and consequences.
 Depending on the severity of the offense you are charged with, you could face jail or prison time, fines, loss of educational opportunities, probation and/or an impact on your personal life.

 Contact the Skinner Law Firm today at (610) 436-1410 for a consultation about your alleged property crime.
-Attorney Michael J. Skinner is knowledgeable and experienced with Pennsylvania’s property laws and will make every effort to help you find the best possible outcome.
+West Chester defense attorney Michael J. Skinner is knowledgeable and experienced with Pennsylvania’s property laws and will make every effort to help you find the best possible outcome.

 18 Pa.
 Cons.
 Stat. § 3301 – This offense is caused by a person who intentionally starts a fire or causes an explosion, or somehow assists another in committing this offense, and recklessly places another person in danger, commits the act with the purpose of destroying or damaging an inhabited or occupied building or structure, recklessly places an occupied or inhabited building in danger of destruction, or intentionally damages property to collect insurance for the loss.

 A person who commits arson endangering persons can be convicted of a felony of the first degree, or if they commit murder from the arson, their sentence can increase to death or life imprisonment without parole.
 If a person commits arson endangering property, they can be convicted of a felony of the second degree.

-A person commits this offense if they enter a building, or occupied structure, with the intent to commit a crime in the building, unless the building is open to the public at the time, or they are authorized to enter the building.
+18 Pa.
+Cons.
+Stat. § 3502 – A person commits this offense if they enter a building, or occupied structure, with the intent to commit a crime in the building, unless the building is open to the public at the time, or they are authorized to enter the building.
 This offense is either a felony of the first or second degree.

-A person can be charged with this offense if they enter or remain in a building, or break into a building or occupied structure knowing they were not licensed or privileged to do so.
+18 Pa.
+Cons.
+Stat. § 3503 – A person can be charged with this offense if they enter or remain in a building, or break into a building or occupied structure knowing they were not licensed or privileged to do so.
 This offense can be a felony of the third or second degree.

-This offense is defined as intentionally, recklessly or negligently damaging tangible property of another; tampering with tangible property of another to endanger the person or property; causing another person suffer financial loss from deception or threat; defacing or damaging tangible public property, or damaging real or personal property of another.
+18 Pa.
+Cons.
+Stat. § 3304 – This offense is defined as intentionally, recklessly or negligently damaging tangible property of another; tampering with tangible property of another to endanger the person or property; causing another person to suffer financial loss from deception or threat; defacing or damaging tangible public property, or damaging real or personal property of another.
 Common examples of this offense are graffiti or vandalism.

-This offense is punishable as a felony of the third degree if the loss is valued over $5,000, misdemeanor of the second degree if the loss is valued over $1,000, a misdemeanor of the third degree if the property is valued over $500, and summary offense for all other criminal mischief.
+This offense is punishable as a felony of the third degree if the loss is valued over $5,000, a misdemeanor of the second degree if the loss is valued over $1,000, a misdemeanor of the third degree if the property is valued over $500, and summary offense for all other criminal mischief.

-This offense occurs when a person operates an automobile, airplane, motorcycle, motorboat, or other motor vehicle without the consent of the owner.
+18 Pa.
+Cons.
+Stat. § 3928 – This offense occurs when a person operates an automobile, airplane, motorcycle, motorboat, or another motor vehicle without the consent of the owner.
 This offense is punishable as a misdemeanor of the second degree.

 The punishments and sentencing for property crimes can vary depending on the gravity score of the offense, which includes factors such as the type of crime committed, whether a weapon was used, and the circumstances surrounding the offense.
 The list below provides examples of the suggested maximum statutory penalties.